Adityam582/Adityam582.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-Hey there, I'm Aditya Mehta (pronounced Aa-Di-T-Ya Me-h-Ta),
+Hey there, I'm Aditya Mehta | आदित्य मेहता (pronounced Aa-Di-T-Ya Me-h-Ta).

 I'm a M.Sc. student at the [University of Koblenz, Germany](https://west.uni-koblenz.de/studying/mwds) in Web & Data Science.